-With so much riding on your organization’s ability to deliver a seamless and consistent customer experience across channels, your CJO hire could be the catalyst to your CX strategy.
-While it’s essential to hire someone with the right skill set, experience, and personality, it’s meaningless unless your organization has the right culture in place.
-Before you interview and hire someone into this role, make sure you have instilled and cultivated a customer-centric culture, driven by your CEO and embraced by all employees throughout your organization.
+With so much riding on your organisation’s ability to deliver a seamless and consistent customer experience across channels, your CJO hire could be the catalyst to your CX strategy.
+While it’s essential to hire someone with the right skill set, experience, and personality, it’s meaningless unless your organisation has the right culture in place.
+Before you interview and hire someone into this role, make sure you have instilled and cultivated a customer-centric culture, driven by your CEO and embraced by all employees throughout your organisation.

 Ready to lead the way with a role that is at the forefront of CX-centric marketing?
 Read our eBook

 on Creating Smarter Customer Journeys for more insights.